How to Order and FAQ

 Either print out the enrolment form and send/email to us or enrol and pay online Don't worry if you have not yet received your Institute registration number - you can let us know later.

 How many subjects should I study at a time?

-You will be sent a link to the relevant course supplementary material which can be accessed on our Moodle.
+You will be sent a link to the relevant course which can be accessed on our Moodle.
 Printed notes will follow to students in the UK.

 Do I need to buy any additional textbooks apart from the Institute Study Text?

 No - our course notes used in conjunction with the textbooks will provide all you need.
 If you do want to buy additional books, you will find recommendations on our Book Page.

 What happens if I cannot sit my exam?Just contact us for an extension.

 I live overseas - is this a problem?